 In her five year tenure Lucy saw four DGs come and go, oversaw the move to the Salford site and coped with numerous, very public crises including executive pay-offs and the Savile scandal.
 This alongside the everyday work of talent retention, development and remuneration, HR policy, and the challenges of a publicly-funded organisation working in a highly commercial, fast-moving sector with over 20,000 employees.

-Prior to working at the BBC, Lucy was Group HR Director at Serco, the government services business covering transport to nuclear facilities to schools.
-Lucy was in position during a period of extensive expansion and acquisition for the business, incorporating new employees and cultures.
+Prior to working at the BBC, Lucy was Group HR Director at Serco, the government services business, covering everything from transport to nuclear facilities.
+She was in position during a period of extensive expansion and acquisition for the business, incorporating new employees and cultures.
 Prior to Serco Lucy worked for the law firm Eversheds.

 © Copyright 2018 JLA.
 All rights reserved.